Suzanna-Linn/slua/docs/moving-llfunctions.md

 ### Compatibility, library llcompat

 Some LL functions change they behaviour.
-These changes are explained in the next three sections.
+These changes are explained in the next four sections.

 We have the library **llcompat** with the LL functions unchanged.
-To use them as in SLua Alpha (and LSL) we need to add, at the start of the script:
+To use them as in LSL we need to add, at the start of the script:
 - <code class="language-sluab">ll = llcompat</code>

 ### Removed functions

-These functions doesn't exist in SLua Beta:
+These functions doesn't exist in SLua:
 <br>
 <table border="1" style="width:50%; border: 1px solid black; border-collapse: collapse; font-family: monospace;">
   <tr style="vertical-align: top;">